joseburaschi/ExData_Plotting1/README.md

 <li><b>RSQLite</b></li>
 <li><b>DBI</b></li>
 </ul>

+### Setting the Working Directory

+The working directory can be set by uncommenting and correctly setting the parameter in quotes for the setwd() function call on line 10 of each script.

+setwd("/Users")

 As can be seen on the listing of github files, there are 4 R scripts that are used to generate the 4 assignment plots from the given dataset.